-Several bikeway improvements are underway and planned in Takoma Park, including an update to the City's bike map for 2014.
-Download the Projects Overview handout (PDF) from the March 24, 2014 Bikeways Open House, and share your input with City planners on the draft updated map (PDF) and preferences for new bike parking at City buildings (PDF).
+Several bikeway improvements are underway and planned in Takoma Park, including an updated Bike Takoma Park map for 2014.
+Download the Projects Overview handout (PDF) from the March 24, 2014 Bikeways Open House to learn more.

 - The City maintains signed, on-street bike routes connecting commercial districts, the Takoma Park Community Center, and transit facilities with regional trails.
 Use the Takoma Park Bike Map (PDF) to plan your route, available for free from public buildings and bike shops in the City.

 - Sligo Creek Trail (PDF) is a paved, winding path through Sligo Creek Park that links New Hampshire Avenue with Piney Branch Road, and connects to other stream valley park trails in Maryland.

 - Metropolitan Branch Trail is an 8-mile shared-use trail suitable for bicyclists, pedestrians, and rollerbladers.
 The mostly completed trail connects with the Capital Crescent Trail to create a circular route through the District, Bethesda, Silver Spring, and Takoma Park.

 The City provided comments (PDF) on the Maryland Bicycle and Pedestrian Master Plan 2013 update, which addresses state roadway standards and funding opportunities.
 In 2012 and 2013, Takoma Park was awarded Maryland Bikeways Program grant funding for new on-road bicycle pavement markings, bicycle wayfinding signage, and custom bike racks.